tkm2261/kaggler_ja_slack_archiver/README.md

 1. Set up your gcp account and install Google Cloud SDK.
 1. Download third-party libraries to pylib directory `pip install -t pylib -r requirements.txt`
+1. change `config.py`
+   * APP_NAME: set your app name. (it changes html title and left top workspace name)
 1. Set your Slack API Key as environment variable: SLACK_API_KEY or set the key as Settings.api_key entity on datastore.
     * On local development server, you can set environment variable like `dev_appserver.py --env_var SLACK_API_KEY=xxxx app.yaml`
 1. Deploy your app. `gcloud app deploy app.yaml index.yaml cron.yaml`.
 If you want to try on local, run `dev_appserver.py app.yaml` instead.
 1. Kick first log downloading by accessing http://your_url/cron/job
 1. See your top page http://your_url/

-# How to use on your slack

-1. change `config.py`
-   * APP_NAME: set your app name. (it changes html title and left top workspace name)
-1. Set your API key to Settings.api_key entity on datastore.
-1. Deploy your app. `gcloud app deploy app.yaml index.yaml cron.yaml`

 ### (optional) Import all messages of public channel (over 10,000 messages)